huggingface/xet-core/chunk_cache_bench/benches/results.md

 ```

 - misses: current implementation compared to sccache & solidcache.
-- hits: current implementation is slower on hits compared to sccach.
+- hits: current implementation is slower on hits compared to sccache.
   - there are a lot of factors that could affect this and introduce room for later improvement
     - effect of LRU vs random eviction
     - does sccache validate file contents like we do with the blake3 hash, maybe we do extra passes on data in comparison